 How Often to Water Anthuriums

-Anthuriums are slow growing plants that produce flat, spade shaped leaves and strange, colorful flowers.
-The most noticeable part of the flower is the spathe, which is actually single leaf that ranges in color from milk white to deep burgundy.
+Anthuriums are slow growing plants that produce flat, spade-shaped leaves and strange, colorful flowers.
+The most noticeable part of the flower is the spathe, which is actually a single leaf that ranges in color from milk white to deep burgundy.
 Rising above the spathe is the spadix, a tall, narrow spike in varying colors that is the actual flower.

 Watering anthuriums is easy, though a little counterintuitive.
 Although they’re tropical plants that thrive in high humidity, anthurium water requirements are very light.
 Anthuriums have big, fleshy roots that rot easily in waterlogged soil, so they really only need to be watered once a week or so.